 A good portion of the Aztec belief system involved a lot of ritual blood sacrifices.
 Mictlantecuhtli was no different.
-Sacrifices made to Mictlantecuhtli were performed at night with a person being a stand in or avatar, representative for the god of death.
+Sacrifices made to Mictlantecuhtli were performed at night with a person being a stand-in or avatar, a representative of the god of death.
 They would be sacrificed at the Tlalxicco temple, whose name means “navel of the world.”

 The flayed skins of humans would be offered up to Mictlantecuhtli and it is said that ritual cannibalism was done at the temple too.

 Fun Fact – When Hernan Cortes landed on the shore of Central America, the Aztec ruler Moctezuma II thought that this was the deity Quetzalcoatl who had arrived.
 Thinking that this was the end of the world, Moctezuma II increased the number of human sacrifices believing that this would allow him to appease Mictlantecuhtli and avoid the torments of Mictlan.

 In Aztec myths and beliefs, the world has been created and destroyed a few times.